Want to see Manhattanhenge? Here’s everything you need to know.

 When we decided to move to NYC, there were a few things we couldn’t miss, one of which is Manhattanhenge.
 With the event just around the corner, we put together this guide for those of you wanting to witness this phenomenon.

 Manhattanhenge is when the sunset perfectly lines up with the east-west streets on the main street grid in Manhattan.
+It’s Stonehenge in NYC!
 Every year, it happens twice over a two day period.
 On one day you can see the sun in full and on the other day you get a partial view of the sun.

-Fun Fact: Neil deGrasse Tyson actually coined the term ‘Manhattanhenge’.
+Fun Fact: We thought it was popularized by some hashtag on the internet since people go crazy over photographing it, but we were surprised to learn that Neil deGrasse Tyson actually coined the term ‘Manhattanhenge’.
 He mashed up Manhattan with Stonehenge since you can see the sun through the center of the monument during the summer and winter solstices.